+ode: A-Action

+planation: When calculating the number of tracks

+needed for the output file, disk sort

+found that the output file was too small,

+or while writing to the output file, disk

 sort ran out of space.

-System Action: Halt CD2 (Model 6) or halt 2F (Model 10, Model 12, or Model 15) occurs.
-Option 2 (controlled cancel).
-If the halt occurs prior to the intermediate passes of the sort, another halt will be likely to occur in the later phases.
-A 2-option will allow the sort to take place and records to be put on the output file until no more space is available.
-Option 3 (immediate cancel).
-Either allocate more tracks for a disk output file or use a larger tape reel or multireel for a tape output file.
-Resubmit the job.
+stem Action: Halt CD2 (Model 6) or halt 2F (Model 10,

+Model 12, or Model 15) occurs.

+er Response: Option 1 (controlled cancel).
+If the halt

+occurs prior to the intermediate passes of

+the sort, another halt will be likely to

+occur in the later phases.
+A 1-option will

+allow the sort to take place and records

+to be put on the output file until no more

+space is available.
+Option 3 (immediate

+cancel).
+Either allocate more tracks for

+a disk output file or use a larger tape reel

+or multireel for a tape output file.
+Resub-

+mit the job.